kjuulh/kraken/roadmap.md

 - [ ] Create templating function
 - [ ] Add way to see progress of runners
 - [ ] Implement global .kraken store for easy access
+- [ ] Move builders to start instead of every time

 ## Version 1.x